alteroo/content-style-guide/readme.md

-# Welcome to the Leap Co
+# Welcome to the Leap Co Content Style Guide
 (based on the MailChimp Content Style Guide)

 This style guide is primarily for writers for the Leap Co.